smart-pucrs/mapc2017-pucrs/README.md

 Copy https://github.com/smart-pucrs/mapc2017-pucrs.git and paste it on the URI field.

 The rest should autocomplete.
 Add your github credentials in the Authentication fields.
-Proceed until the import finishes.
+Next > Tick master > Next > Select destination folder, do not tick clonesubmodules, remote name: origin > Next > Receiving objects (after that select import existing Eclipse projects) > Next > Tick macontest2017 and search for nested projects, do not tick add project to working sets > Finish

 Right click on the project and select Team to access git commands (commit, push, and pull).